svlentink/myhugoblogs/blog.lent.ink/content/post/start-coding.md

 it comes pre-installed.

-Using the CLI changes the way you look at your directory structure and help you get familiar with GNU tools that can be used to create scripts.
+Using the CLI changes the way you look at your directory structure and helps you get familiar with GNU tools that can be used to create scripts.

 Many universities teach students to use a visual editor to create scripts and run them via the UI (e.g.